 They work in teams, and each group has the freedom to develop its unique car design.
 The only limitations are the materials, the pre-provided components (such as brakes, wheels, motors and batteries), and the safety measures.
 Other than those, the sky’s the limit.

 - Part of the objective of Project Zephyr CCA is to produce a car chassis, body and drivetrain.
-The car’s body is manufactured using clay sculpting techniques, composite technology (fibreglass and carbon fibre), and various other industry methods.
+The car’s body is manufactured using a proprietary composite technology which is highly recyclable and safe together with other industry methods.

 - The entire experience is student-led.
 This approach helped BSB students develop skills and vital competencies such as model making, scale prototyping and sculpture used in several high-end industries today.

 Moreover, our students’ arduous work in the Innovation Hub has been recognised nationally and internationally.

 Teams are always encouraged to make improvements, adding whatever they deem worthy to their initial design.
 With a final product, the teams test and race their cars.
 Once a team completes their vehicle, the best one is hoisted into the Innovation Hub showroom on the roof of the building, displayed for the next academic year.
 All other cars are recycled almost entirely, and materials are reused for the next group of students who will experience this one-of-a-kind learning experience that will prepare them for life after school.